Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Step 1: Earn a Bachelor’s Degree to Meet Education Requirements

-To become a CSAC in Virginia, the first thing you’ll have to do is earn a bachelor’s degree.
-While the degree can be in any field, you’ll need to complete 240 hours of education related to substance use disorders.
+To become a CSAC in Virginia, the first thing you’ll have to do is earn a bachelor’s degree in any field.
+The degree doesn’t have to be specifically in addiction studies, but you’ll need to complete 240 hours of didactic education related to substance use disorders as part of your preparation.

-For that reason, if you’re just getting started and don’t have a degree yet, the natural path would to earn your bachelor’s in addiction studies, substance use disorder counseling, or a related field.
+For that reason, if you’re just getting started and don’t have a degree yet, the natural path would be to earn your bachelor’s in addiction studies, substance use disorder counseling, or a related field, which typically includes the required 240 education hours within the program.

 - Dynamics of human behavior